Geoc2022/Geoc2022.github.io/pages/research.md

 —

 ## Georgia's Governor's Honors Program ([GHP](https://gosa.georgia.gov/governors-honors-program))
-GHP is a summer program aimed at giving high school students an opportunity to have a college experiance.
+GHP is a summer program aimed at giving high school students an opportunity to have a college experience.
 During the program we completed two research projects.

 ### Explanation of ["A serendipitous path to a famous inequality" by Robert M. Young](https://www.jstor.org/stable/27821715?seq=2#metadata_info_tab_contents)